DanielTakeshi/Paper_Notes/reinforcement_learning/Generative_Adversarial_Imitation_Learning.md

 # Generative Adversarial Imitation Learning

-Note: this is very much in draft stage as I'm a bit confused about the paper.

 Main idea: The setting is Imitation Learning and the agent's goal is, given a bunch of expert trajectories, to imitate the expert.
 No other information is provided, not even the rewards from that trajectory.
 They want this to scale.
-To do so, they propose a *model-free IL* algorithm, and show that it exhibits with improvements over the current state of the art.
+To do so, they propose a *model-free IL* algorithm, and show that it exhibits improvements over the current state of the art.
 It can be thought of as a combination of IL and Generative Adversarial Networks.
 I'm glad I read about GANS before!
 Also, unlike most other IL algorithms which are related to